Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 17 Juli 2025 06.29.02 UTC
+- WIB: Kamis, 17 Juli 2025 09.25.32 UTC
-- WITA: Kamis, 17 Juli 2025 07.29.02 UTC
+- WITA: Kamis, 17 Juli 2025 10.25.32 UTC
-- WIT: Kamis, 17 Juli 2025 08.29.02 UTC
+- WIT: Kamis, 17 Juli 2025 11.25.32 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: friendship
+Kategori: success